 Our mission is to provide you with world class tools and components so that you can be a developer superhero.
 These Item Templates are just one of the tools at your disposal when using Telerik UI for Xamarin in your projects.

 If you have any questions, you can get help from the amazing support team by submitting a support ticket, posting in the UI for Xamarin forums or contacting me directly on Twitter.

-Lance McCarthy is a Senior Technical Support Engineer at Progress and a Microsoft MVP.
+Lance McCarthy is Manager Technical Support at Progress.
+He is also a Microsoft MVP for Windows Development.
 He covers all Telerik DevCraft products, specializing in .NET desktop, mobile and web components.

 Subscribe to be the first to get our expert-written articles and tutorials for developers!